 Peter spent much of his childhood in east Asia, and now lives in the Twin cities with his wife and son, and is Scrappers’ official connoisseur of craft beer and episodic television.

 Colette’s purpose lies at the cross section of social impact and visual storytelling.
 She co-directed The People’s Girls, an award-winning documentary investigating the issue of sexual harassment in Cairo, Egypt.
 Her film was selected in several festivals, and it won Best Short Documentary at the Arab Film Festival in San Francisco, as well as the Humanitarian Award at the Rhode Island International Film Festival, an Oscar-qualifier.
 She has been featured in Huffington Post Live, Buzzfeed, CNN, TEDx, and other major international news channel for her work.

-Giorgia Harvey, Junior Editor/Media Manager
+Giorgia Harvey, Associate Editor/Media Manager

 Giorgia is a recent graduate of Columbia College Chicago, where she studied all aspects of post-production including video and audio editing, motion graphics, color correction, and media management.

 She is currently on a documentary team making a film in development with Kartemquin, called Area 2, exploring the Chicago police torture saga.
 She is also the video editor and motion graphics artist for Wishbeads, a project empowering women and girls to identify and manifest their goals.

 Recently, Giorgia became an official member of Row Four Productions with her two uncles and grandfather, creating videos for product development, publishing firms, and non-profit institutions such as The San Diego New Children’s Museum, and The Bishop’s School in California.

 In her free time, Giorgia enjoys listening to podcasts, browsing antique malls, and eating tofu.